flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2614B/Keithley-2614B.md

 import qcodes as qc
 from qcodes.instrument_drivers.tektronix.Keithley_2600_channels import Keithley2600

-# Create an instance of the Keithley 2614B instrument
+# Create a connection to the Keithley 2614B Power Supply
 keithley = Keithley2600('keithley', 'TCPIP::192.168.1.1::INSTR')

 # Connect to the instrument